 Science Stage 4

 By the end of Stage 4 students use scientific inquiry by actively engaging in using and applying the processes of Working Scientifically.
 They identify questions and problems that they can test or research scientifically.
 Students process and analyse data and information from first-hand investigations and secondary sources to identify trends, patterns and relationships, drawing relevant, evidence-based conclusions.
 Students can describe the action of unbalanced forces on the motion of objects in everyday situations, including the Earth’s gravity.
 Students relate the structure and function of living things to their classification, survival and reproduction.
-Students can describe the dynamic nature of models, theories and laws in developing scientific understanding of the Earth, solar system and observed properties and behaviour of matter.
+Students can describe the dynamic nature of models, theories and laws in developing a scientific understanding of the Earth, the solar system and observed properties and behaviour of matter.

 Science Stage 5

 By the end of Stage 5 students use scientific inquiry by actively engaging in using and applying the processes of Working Scientifically to increase their understanding of and about the world around them.
 In Stage 5 students process, analyse and evaluate data and information from first-hand investigations to draw conclusions consistent with the evidence, identifying sources of uncertainty and possible alternative explanations for findings.
-Students can apply models, theories and laws to explain phenomena and situations involving energy, force and motion and can describe changing ideas about the structure of the Earth, origins of the universe and the diversity of life on the Earth to illustrate how models, theories and laws are refined over time by the scientific community as new evidence becomes available.
+Students can apply models, theories and laws to explain phenomena and situations involving energy, force and motion and can describe changing ideas about the structure of the Earth, the origins of the universe and the diversity of life on the Earth to illustrate how models, theories and laws are refined over time by the scientific community as new evidence becomes available.
 Students can explain how scientific understanding has contributed to knowledge about global patterns of geological activity and interactions between global systems and can explain the organisation of the periodic table, chemical reactions and natural radioactivity in terms of atoms.

 Science Stage 6